Hjdskes/hjdskes.github.io/content/blog/gsoc-part-10.md

 My mentor lives on the other side of the globe (Down Under), so we normally have only a few hours overlap a day.
 This is enough to sync and get some work done together, so this isn't a problem.
-This week, however, he was travelling to visit [GUADEC](https://2017.guadec.org/) so I wasn't able to reach him for quite a bit longer.
+This week, however, he was travelling to visit [GUADEC](https://2017.guadec.org/) (update: the recording of his talk with some background on libratbag is now [available](https://www.youtube.com/watch?v=Xv_VQJI7-UY)) so I wasn't able to reach him for quite a bit longer.
 This was in the middle of the DBus changes and macro support, both of which I required to finish the buttons page.
 I did most of this work based on his WIP branch, but I couldn't finish it before that PR got merged.
 Instead of waiting around doing nothing, I started to work on the profile support:

 <video style="max-width: 110%; width: 110%;margin-left: -4%" controls>
   <source src="/img/blog/gsoc-part-10/profiles.webm" type="video/webm">